Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 > You can get this code [here](examples/future/await.kt).
   Note: this simple implementation suspends coroutine forever if the future never completes.
-  The actual implementation in [kotlinx.coroutines](https://github.com/kotlin/kotlinx.coroutines) is slightly more involved, because it supports cancellation.
+  The actual implementation in [kotlinx.coroutines](https://github.com/kotlin/kotlinx.coroutines) supports cancellation.

 The `suspend` modifier indicates that this is a function that can suspend execution of a coroutine.
 This particular function is defined as an